coderefinery/manuals/exercise-leaders.md

 #### Code of Conduct

 Teaching isn't about helping those who are already "in", it is for those who aren't.
-Thus, we follow [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) for all our interactions before, during and after workshops.
+Thus, we follow [a code Codee of Conduct](https://coderefinery.org/about/code-of-conduct/) for all our interactions before, during and after workshops.

 If you see anything that is not supporting an equal learning environment, please mention it to one of instructors.